dataArtisans/flink-training-web/exercises/rideEnrichment-processfunction.md

 You should arrange for some predictable fraction of the input records to be missing, so you can verify that you are correctly handling clearing the corresponding state.

 The reference solution uses this `FilterFunction` on the TaxiRides.
-It drops all START events, and every 1000th END event.
+It drops all END events, and every 1000th START event.

 #### Java
 {% highlight java %}
 DataStream<TaxiRide> rides = env
     .addSource(new CheckpointedTaxiRideSource(ridesFile, servingSpeedFactor))
-    .filter(new FilterFunction<TaxiRide>() {
-      @Override
-      public boolean filter(TaxiRide ride) throws Exception {
-        return !ride.isStart && (ride.rideId % 1000 != 0);
+    .filter((TaxiRide ride) -> (ride.isStart && (ride.rideId % 1000 != 0)))
-      }
-    })
 {% endhighlight %}

 #### Scala
 {% highlight scala %}
 val rides = env
   .addSource(new CheckpointedTaxiRideSource(ridesFile, servingSpeedFactor))
-  .filter { ride => !ride.isStart && (ride.rideId % 1000 != 0) }
+  .filter { ride => ride.isStart && (ride.rideId % 1000 != 0) }
 {% endhighlight %}

 ### Expected Output

 The result of this exercise is a data stream of `Tuple2<TaxiRide, TaxiFare>` records, one for each distinct `rideId`.
-You should ignore the START events, and only join the event for the END of each ride with its corresponding fare data.
+You should ignore the END events, and only join the event for the START of each ride with its corresponding fare data.

 In order to clearly see what is happening, create side outputs where you collect each unmatched `TaxiRide` and `TaxiFare` that is discarded in the `OnTimer` method of the `CoProcessFunction`.